-Grant recipients included teachers from each of the four public school districts serving Lakewood, including ABC Unified, Bellflower Unified, Long Beach Unified and Paramount Unified, as well as local private schools.
+Grant recipients include teachers from each of the four public school districts serving Lakewood, including ABC Unified, Bellflower Unified, Long Beach Unified and Paramount Unified, as well as local private schools.

-Local teachers are invited to submit grant applications for up to this amount.
+Local teachers are invited to submit grant applications for up to $500.
 In their applications, teachers must demonstrate that the desired classroom improvement project will have a direct benefit to Lakewood students.

 Lakewood History: School Formation Efforts excerpted from the "Lakewood Story" book.